Arthur Vicars: Theft of the Irish Crown Jewels

-His death
+Death

 In May 1920 up to a hundred armed men broke into Kilmorna House and held Vicars at gunpoint while they attempted to break into the house's strongroom.
 On 14 April 1921, he was taken from Kilmorna House, which was set alight, and shot dead in front of his wife.
 According to the communiqué issued from Dublin Castle, thirty armed men took him from his bed and shot him, leaving a placard around his neck denouncing him as an informer.
 On 27 April, as an official reprisal, four shops were destroyed by Crown Forces in the town of Listowel.
 The proclamation given under Martial law and ordering their demolition also stated:

 For any outrage carried out in future against the lives or property of loyalist officials, reprisals will be taken against selected persons known to have rebel sympathies, although their implication has not been proved.

 Vicars was buried in Leckhampton, Gloucestershire on 20 April.
 His wife died in Somerset in 1946.